stefanosAgelastos/IaCexample/README.md

 11. **Error** 504.
 Apparently the ALB's security group doesn't allow the requests to reach the target.
 12. Edited the outbound routes! **Success**

+## Serving a static html file with nginx
+I have decided to use a quickstart maintained AMI, and install nginx through `user_data`.